wax-office-of-inspector-general/waxguilds/reports/blacklusionx/latest.md

 **Metrics**

-Period: 15.
-March 2024 - 15 April 2024
+Period: 1.
+May 2024 - 31 May 2024

-Stats: 41.35k unique visitors | 5.64M total requests (based on cloudflare stats)
+Stats: 38.19k unique visitors | 3.12M total requests (based on cloudflare stats)

 ---